Britain's FTSE gains, Land Securities up after dividend hike

 * Land Securities rises after hiking dividend

-LONDON, May 19 Britain's top share index rose on Tuesday, with Land Securities leading the market higher after raising its dividend payout, despite a drop in heavily weighted miners and telecoms firm Vodafone.
+LONDON, May 19 Britain's top share index rose on Tuesday, with Land Securities leading the market higher after raising its dividend payout and Reed Elsevier advancing following positive comments from a major investment bank.

-Shares in Land Securities rose 2.4 percent, one of the biggest FTSE 100 gains, after Britain's largest listed property developer hiked its dividend by 3.7 percent, saying a boom in demand for commercial property had boosted its net asset value by 27.6 percent in the year ended March 31.
+Shares in Land Securities rose 2.4 percent, the top FTSE 100 gainer, after Britain's largest listed property developer hiked its dividend by 3.7 percent, saying a boom in demand for commercial property had boosted its net asset value by 27.6 percent in the year ended March 31.

 "Land Securities numbers were good and highlight that the office space market will continue to improve with a further pickup in the economy.
 The company will benefit from a rise in the rental demand," Securequity trader Jawaid Afsar said.

-"Early signs of gradual underlying improvement in many of CCH's markets... and an abating FX headwind have provided some recent support to the stock," analysts at Barclays said in a note.

-"However... with questions on the sustainability of the pick-up in growth, we believe the risk/reward is still evenly balanced and remain EW (equal weight)."

-Gains in the broader stock market were capped by a drop in miners after prices of key industrial metals fell.
-BHP Billiton , Fresnillo and Anglo American fell 1.3 to 3 percent.
+However, gains in the broader stock market were capped by a drop in miners after prices of key industrial metals fell.
+BHP Billiton, Fresnillo and Anglo American fell 1.3 to 2.3 percent.
 The UK mining index was down 1.3 percent.

 BHP Billiton also came under pressure after J.P.
 Morgan cut its target price for the stock to 1,425 pence from 1,600 pence.